Our purpose: To educate, advocate and promote the well being of our state and nation. Now and forever – We are the Guard!

 P7: PLANNING COMMITTEE

 The Planning Committee will serve two distinct yet associated functions.
 The Planning committee will recommend the time and place of the second subsequent annual membership meeting and assist the Executive Director in coordinating all aspects of the Annual Conference.
 The Planning committee will be co-chaired by the Executive Director and Vice-Chair and will work in conjunction with the Enlisted Association’s Time and Place Committee, forming the Joint Conference Time and Place Committee.
-The Chair will recommend members for this committee for ratification by the Board of Directors.
+The Chair will appoint members to this committee.

 1. The Joint Committee will research cities as possible off-year sites for the Annual Joint Conference as far in advance of the Joint Conference as is required to obtain the facilities required to successfully hold the Joint Conference.
 The following factors should be considered: